-Providing the missing pieces to assure fast response for a child in respiratory or cardiac arrest, as well as the training to handle pediatric emergency situations
+In Vietnam, forty thousand children a year die needlessly in emergencies where access to quality care is limited by distance, lack of skills or equipment.
+This program provides the missing pieces to assure fast response for a child in respiratory or cardiac arrest, and the training to handle pediatric emergency situations.

-An absolute necessity in emergency room and ICUs in first world countries, the pediatric crash cart, sometimes called a pediatric code cart, or Emergency trolley, places all of the pieces of equipment needed in a code at the hands of the responding doctors and nurses.
-The metal rolling cart has equipment on the top and in drawers that enable the doctors to respond quickly to restore breathing or proper heart rhythms to the child.
+The pediatric crash cart, an absolute necessity in emergency rooms and ICU’s, places all of the pieces of equipment needed in a dire medical emergency, or code at the hands of the responding doctors and nurses.
+The metal rolling cart has equipment that enables doctors to respond quickly to restore breathing or proper heart rhythms to the child.

-- Training doctors and nurses onsite with the Crash Cart on the use and maintenance of the cart
+- Training doctors and nurses onsite regarding the use and maintenance of the cart

 - Monitoring the use of the carts, maintenance of the carts, and retraining when necessary